noahehall/theBookOfNoah/0legacy/java.md

     - useful for finding where classes are stored
   - root > project name, e.g. `com.poop` poop === root
     - poop.iml: specifies locations to all other files, use this to change what file is being used
-    - .idea > config files
+    - .idea > project config files managed by intellij
       - the `.xml` files are the ones your interested in
     - src > source code
     - out > dist